igemsoftware2021/TU_Darmstadt-GoGEM-WikiAPI/README.md

-## goGEM-WikiAPI ##
+## GoGEM-WikiAPI

-The goGEM Module will enable iGEM Teams to compleatly design and maintain their Wiki via a WordPress instance.
+The GoGEM Module will enable iGEM Teams to compleatly design and maintain their Wiki via a WordPress instance.

 This Module contains the functions that enable communications with the iGEM-Servers.